Growth of block diagonal operators and symmetry-resolved Krylov complexity

 This work paves the way to understand how the symmetry structure of operators in theories endowed with global symmetries determines their growth across time evolution.
 There are several directions to further explore in this respect.
 Here, we have focused on the operator growth and its complexity.
-However, symmetry resolution could also be used to study the spread of quantum states \cite{SRspread}.
+However, symmetry resolution could also be used to study the spread of quantum states \cite{Caputa:2025ozd}.
 Indeed, when not eigenstates of a conserved charge, a state may have components in different charge sectors, i.e. distinct charge eigenspaces.
 The study of state complexity can be unified with the approach presented in this work, by starting from an expansion like \eqref{eq:O decomposition_vect} for the evolving quantum state (not generally the associated with some operator).
 In addition, due to charge conservation, focusing on a charge sector means restricting to certain energy windows in the spectrum of our system and this should be related to micro-canonical inner products considered in \cite{Kar:2021nbm}.
 Moreover, the symmetry resolution of entanglement has shown that entanglement measures in fixed charge sectors may lead to the emergence of more universal properties of the theory compared to what is found in the unresolved analysis.
 Paralleling this remark, we expect the same to happen for Krylov complexities in critical systems and their continuum limit given by CFTs.
 For this purpose, investigating the Krylov chain dynamics induced by Hamiltonians symmetric under Lie groups from the perspective of symmetry resolution could be insightful \cite{Dymarsky:2019elm,Caputa:2021sib}.
-Finally, it would be very interesting to analyze other complexity measures in quantum many-body systems and quantum field theories (see \cite{Baiguera:2025dkc} for a recent review) from the perspective of symmetry resolution and understand if examples of equipartition of complexity can be found for these new probes.
+In addition, it would be very interesting to analyze other complexity measures in quantum many-body systems and quantum field theories (see \cite{Baiguera:2025dkc} for a recent review) from the perspective of symmetry resolution and understand if examples of equipartition of complexity can be found for these new probes.
 This would be an important step towards a more detailed characterization of existing complexity measures and their role in many-body physics.
-Finally, the operator entanglement provides a way to characterize the complexity of an operator in terms of its approximability by matrix product operators \cite{Zanardi:2001zza,Prosen:2007gfp,Dubail:2016xht}.
-It would be interesting to compare the dynamics of symmetry-resolved operator entanglement \cite{Rath:2022qif,Murciano:2023ofp} and Krylov complexity in view of studying universal properties of many-body quantum systems.